aadhi001/aadhi001/README.md

 # Hi there, I'm Aadhi! 👋
 #### Masters in Aritificial Intelligence | Computer Vision for Autonomous Driving | Previously Software Engineer

 Welcome to my GitHub profile!
 I am an experienced software engineer currently pursuing my M.Sc. in Artificial Intelligence at BTU Cottbus, Germany.
-I have a strong foundation in backend development using Java, Spring Boot, and Python and now I'm on a mission to **master computer vision** for autonomous driving.
+I have a strong foundation in Software Engineering principles, especially backend development using Java, Spring Boot, and Python and now I'm on a mission to **master computer vision** for autonomous driving.

 ---